Realize the Full Potential – Increased Property Value – Of A Properly Installed Landscape

 The benefits of properly executed landscaping plans are:

-The Florida Nursery Growers and Landscape Association did research and compiled the following statistics:
+The Florida Nursery Growers and Landscape Association did research and compiled the following statistics for landscaping return on investment:

 - Landscaping can increase the resale value of a property by as much as 14%

-- The sale of a property can increase by as much as six weeks
+- The sale of a property can go up by as much as six weeks

 - Patio landscaping can raise property value by 12.4%